raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 };
 ```

-There's another special case thrown in: Although we haven't written our `between` function yet, we know that if a finite-state recognizer beins in an accpting state, then it accepts the empty string, and thus we can take all the other expressions for getting from a start state to an accepting state, and union them with `ε`.
+There's another special case thrown in: Although we haven't written our `between` function yet, we know that if a finite-state recognizer beins in an accepting state, then it accepts the empty string, and thus we can take all the other expressions for getting from a start state to an accepting state, and union them with `ε`.

 Now how about the `between` function?